-212, 213 Handicrafts and Elementary Industrial Arts (3, 3)
+212, 213 Handicrafts (3, 3)

-Design and practice in materials such as art metal work, textiles, simple woodwork, plastics, leatherwork, puppetry, linoleum block printing, basketry, plaster casts, etc. This course meets a part of the certification requirements in fine arts as well as in industrial arts.
+Design and practice in string projects, art metal work, textiles, simple woodwork, plastics, leatherwork, linoleum block printing, silk screen printing, and crafts for the elementary school.
+This course meets a part of the certification requirements in fine arts as well as in industrial arts.
 One hour of lecture and four hours of laboratory each week.